smirkingface/stable-diffusion/README.md

 For a list of changes and notes on compatibility with the original repository, see [changes.md](changes.md).

+## News

+25/11/2022:
+- Added support for inference and finetuning with the SD 2.0 base model (inpainting is still unsupported).
+See [this page](docs/sd2.0.md) for details.
+- Added support for using xformers in the UNet attention modules.
+This greatly reduces VRAM usage of the model.
+Support for the other attention modules is coming soon.
+See [this page](docs/xformers.md) for details on installing and enabling xformers.

 # Supporting this project
 This repository is being developed as part of the SmirkingFace project and you can support its development through Patreon (http://patreon.com/smirkingface).
 While the SD finetuning for this project aims at NSFW content, the code developed here is general purpose and not biased in any way, nor contains any NSFW content.